vector-js/vector/website/content/_index.md

 ## About

-Vector.js is an open-source Javascript library written in Typescript for creating interactive vector graphics on the web.
+Vector is an open-source library written in Typescript for creating interactive vector graphics on the web.
 The library uses core web technologies: SVG, HTML, Javascript and CSS has no dependencies.
-The library was originally developed by a group of seniors from the University of Utah for their captsone project.
-The project is currently maintained by [Kurt Bruns](https://kurtbruns.github.io/).
+The library was originally developed by a group of seniors from the University of Utah for their captsone and is currently maintained by [Kurt Bruns](https://kurtbruns.github.io/).

 ## Getting Started